rule

 Text 33

-Hearing of the arrival of the Reservoir for the Eyes of Man to Drink from, went the young women to look on, onto the king's road immediately abandoning their households or their husbands in bed, with the knots in their hair and dresses loosened in their eagerness.
+Hearing of the arrival of the Reservoir for the Eyes of Man to Drink from, went the young women, to look on, onto the king's road thereby immediately abandoning their households or their husbands in bed, with the knots still in their hair and their dresses loosened in their eagerness.
+(Vedabase)

 Text 34

-There, very crowded with elephants, horses, chariots and soldiers on foot, caught they the sight of Krishna with His wives, and scattered, embracing Him in their minds, the women, having climbed to the tops, flowers in giving Him a heartfelt welcome, broadly smiling to their glances.
+There, very crowded with elephants, horses, chariots and soldiers on foot, caught they the sight of Krishna with His wives, and while they embraced Him in their hearts, scattered the women who [because of the commotion] had climbed onto the rooftops, flowers while giving Him a heartfelt welcome with broad smiles to their glances.
+(Vedabase)

 Text 35

-Seeing Mukunda's wives on the road like stars around the moon, exclaimed the women: 'What did they do for the Diadem of Men to bestow for their eyes with the small portion of His playful smiles and glances the [complete] festival?
+Seeing Mukunda's wives on the road like stars around the moon, exclaimed the women: 'What did they do that the Diadem of Men with the small portion of His playful smiles and glances grants their eyes the honor of the [complete] festival?'
+(Vedabase)

 Text 36